 Hi and welcome to my first post.
 Actually I began blogging three years ago - almost to the day weirdly enough - as The Coastal Creative.
 However now that I have an online store, to keep things tidy I'll blog from here rather than managing two websites.
-The original blog will expire in the middle of the year sometime.
-(If you followed my old blog you might want to sign up to the new one instead.)

 As a starting point, I scrolled back through my early posts to the one that initially had the most views.
 As another coincidence this was a year later - almost to the day - and it was titled EASY WAYS TO REDUCE PLASTIC IN THE HOME.
 So I've summarised what I wrote then, and added in new info.

 You'll probably know that REFUSE is now the fourth R in the old adage Reduce Reuse Recycle, and it's become extremely easy to access reusable shopping bags so that we can refuse plastic shopping bags at the supermarket and other stores.
 (The challenge for some people is remembering them, but once the habit is formed to put them back in the car after the shopping is unpacked, all is well.)
 Where huge progress has been made since my first post, is the phasing out of bags in supermarkets: *Countdown and New World by the end of 2018, FreshChoice and SuperValue are phasing out with no fixed timeframe given, and Pak 'n Save will continue to charge customers while providing free boxes for customers.
 Four Square will continue to offer free plastic bags. (*Information is correct to the best of my knowledge.)